MarcelBruckner-TUMProjects/Introduction-to-Deep-Learning/README.md

 ### Classification CNN
 - Implementation of a convolutional neural network using PyTorch
-- `conv - relu - max pool - fc - dropout - relu - fc`
+- Network architecture: `conv - relu - max pool - fc - dropout - relu - fc`
 - Implementation of a solver class to run the update steps on the model
 - Training of the network
 - Visualization of the learned filters and the loss and accuracy history